staslebedenko/cognitive_services_workshop/README.md

 ```

 Add following imports to file and variables with values from Azure CLI output
+Important part is that region northeurope is hardcoded, if you changed Azure CLI for different region, change it in file too

 ```
 from azure.cognitiveservices.vision.customvision.training import CustomVisionTrainingClient from azure.cognitiveservices.vision.customvision.training.models import ImageFileCreateEntry, ImageFileCreateBatch